 Our welcoming home is full of fun and laughter and is always buzzing with activity.
 We have two games rooms with one housing a pool table and our huge garden to play in.

-At Grange View we like to find activities that you enjoy.
 Our young people take part in a wide range of activities including fishing, army cadets, rugby, swimming, art, football and hair and beauty.
-Many of these activities have been experienced for the first time by the young people.
-This is very much an aim for myself and the staff team to provide exciting new challenges and experiences for everyone living at Grange View.
+The staff team aims to provide exciting new challenges and experiences for everyone living at Grange View.

-You’ll also be rewarded for positive behaviour and we have been on lots of trips and holidays which have included camping in tepees and a week in Spain.
+Young people are also rewarded for positive behaviour and we have been on lots of trips and holidays which have included camping in teepees and a week in Spain.

-We’ll always be there to help, support and encourage you.
-This can range from helping you to learn how to cook for yourself to gaining the skills you need to live on your own or semi-independently when you move on from our home.
-All of our young people take part in work experience while living at Grange View, this has involved working at horse stables, a local college, in a joinery workshop and a local café.
-We are really proud that some of our young people have used the skills that they have learnt on work experience to gain employment when they leave.
+We’ll always be there to help, support and encourage our young people.
+This can range from helping them to learn how to cook to gaining the skills to live on their own or semi-independently when they move on from our home.
+All of our young people take part in work experience while living at Grange View. this has involved working at horse stables, a local college, in a joinery workshop and a local café.
+We are proud that some of our young people have used the skills that they have learnt on work experience to gain employment when they leave.

 For children who require 52 week care, we are proud to be able to provide them with a home environment that will give them the stability, support and encouragement they need.
 We offer an integrated package of high quality 52 week residential care and education, in conjunction with our schools, that consistently allows children to realise their potential, both academically and socially.

 Each children’s home provides a superior group living experience within a welcoming and warm domestic setting.
 Young people have their own en-suite rooms and all homes are furnished and equipped to the highest of standards.